Configuring Context Menu

 You can sort the context menu items by clicking the arrow buttons.
 If you select the option Perform the first operation from the list on double click on the upper list item will be the default action.
 It will be applied to map objects by double-clicking on the necessary object (this is faster than bringing up the context menu and selecting an item).

 Use the "-" symbol (dash) as a header for adding the separator line to the menu.

 The configured context menu will be also displayed in the program's web interface (in LANState Pro).
-However, the menu items which start executable files (in the "Application" column) will work in Microsoft Internet Explorer only (other browsers are not supported yet).
+However, the menu items which start executable .exe files (in the "Application" column) will not work in all modern web browsers by default.
+The only exception is Microsoft Internet Explorer (up to the version 11).

 You need to configure the following security options in IE settings to run executable files via the web interface's context menu:

 1. Click the Tools | Internet Options menu option in IE's main menu (hold Alt to see the menu if it is hidden).
 Go to the Security tab.

 2. Select the Web content security zone to specify its settings – Trusted sites.
 Click Sites.

 3. On the Trusted sites window, disable the Require server verification (https:) for all sites in this zone option.
 In the Add this Web site to the zone field, type the program's web server address (http://network-address-of-a-computer-where-the-program-is-installed.
 For example, http://server).
 Click Add.
 Close the window (OK).

 4. In the Security level for this zone field, click the Custom Level... button.
 On the Security Settings window, find the "Initialize and script ActiveX controls not marked as safe" node in the very beginning of the list and select the Enable option.